NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_tutorials/README.md

 See the official video [here](https://youtu.be/m1G7oS9hmwE).

-### ❌ Tutorial 13: Metapath2vec
+### 🟡 Tutorial 13: Metapath2vec

 Currently, we encounter `NotImplementedError: Could not run 'aten::_sparse_coo_tensor_with_dims_and_tensors' with arguments from the 'SparseHPU' backend.` and are debugging.
 Seemingly, sparse operations have not been supported by Guadi yet.
-However, we are able to adapt the code without sparse computation.
 See the error messages [here](Tutorial13/error.pdf).

+**Workaround:** We are able to adapt the code without sparse computation, i.e., with only dense computation.
+See the dense-only code [here](Tutorial13/Tutorial13_dense.ipynb).

 See the [subfolder](Tutorial13/).